Psychological DISORDERS – Neuroses (Part 3b)

 a.
 Students of the Enneagram start with each Type’s distortion or flaw, seen as a positive characteristic which has been bent away from True Center – because of wounding experiences.
 This is similar to the ancient Greek notion of sin or fault as hamartia = ‘missing the mark’.
 If you aim at a target with a bent gun barrel or crooked arrow, you’ll miss the target.

-Starting in childhood, when we need the most nurturing & encouragement, our vulnerability turns our innate strengths into weaknesses ONLY —
+Starting in childhood, when we need the most nurturing & encouragement, our vulnerability can turn our innate strengths into weaknesses, but ONLY —

 — IF our values are attacked, discounted, made fun of or in any way violated, so we feel threatened & scared